(This page revised November 20, 2023)

 (also ink disc, ink tablet, pellet) A compressed pellet or tablet containing aniline dye, a biocide, and a surfactant (the non-water components of fountain pen ink), intended to be dissolved in water to create ink in an ink-pellet pen.
-Ink pellets have been packaged loose for use with trench pens (illustrated to the right, a still-sealed wooden packet of Mabie Todd ink tablets for the company’s World War I-era Swan trench pen), in a cartridge that screws onto the back of a button-filling pen (Camel), and enclosed in a sleeve that fits over the capillary filler of a Parker 61.
+Ink pellets have been packaged loose for use with trench pens (illustrated below, a still-sealed wooden packet of Mabie Todd ink tablets for the company’s World War I-era Swan trench pen), in a cartridge that screws onto the back of a button-filling pen (Camel), and enclosed in a sleeve that fits over the capillary filler of a Parker 61.
 See also Camel, Dictator, Grieshaber, Instant Ink, trench pen, Water.

 |A pen designed to use ink pellets, mixed with water in the pen, to produce ink; used principally in the field during World War I. See also Camel, Dictator, Grieshaber, ink pellet, Instant Ink, trench pen, Water.

 A frequently ornate decorative desk accessory (illustrated below) that was common before the ascendancy of fountain pens but still used for a time thereafter; includes spaces for inkwells (usually two), a depression for a rocker blotter (often with provision for spare blotter paper), and a tray with one or more grooves to hold pens when they are not being used.
 Often used in conjunction with a desk blotter.
 See also blotter, desk blotter, inkwell, rocker blotter.
 2 The base unit of a dip-less pen set; the inkstand contains a supply of ink and a socket for the pen that holds the pen’s nib partially immersed in the ink supply.
 See also description and illustration at dip-less.